EnochOlaoye/EnochOlaoye/README.md

 ## Hi I'm Enoch

-I’m a 3rd Year software development student with a strong passion for building practical and user-friendly applications.
-Experienced in C#, C, Java, and web technologies, I enjoy tackling coding challenges and continuously expanding my skill set.
-Always eager to collaborate on interesting projects <br/>
+Third-year Software Development student who loves building practical, user-friendly applications.
+Experienced with C#, C, Java, and web technologies.
+I enjoy solving problems and learning new tools.
+Actively seeking opportunities to grow and contribute during an internship. <br/>

 # 💫 About Me:
 I'm a software development student Currently looking for a Internship/Placement for January 2026